quallmer/quallmer/README.md

 - This allows users to tailor the annotation process to their specific data types and makes our package extensible for future use cases.

-### `agreement()`
+### `agreement_app()`

-- Launches an interactive app to manually code data and review LLM-generated annotations.
+- Launches an interactive app to
+  - Manually code data
+  - Review and validate LLM-generated annotations
-- Compares AI annotations with human-coded data to evaluate agreement and inter-coder reliability.
+  - Compare human-coded data with LLM-generated annotations to evaluate agreement and inter-coder reliability.

 # Supported LLMs